 My color choice was a seconds paint I scored a while back, and have since had the store color match it for more.
 I used this same color for a custom piece for a client, and have fallen head-over-heels for it.
 I’m deciding on a name for it, but for know we’ll say blue. hee hee.

-Once the entire set was given a couple of coats of paint, I used a flat white to glaze the nooks and crannies.
+Once the entire set has a couple of coats of paint, I use a flat white to glaze the nooks and crannies.

 For added dimension, I went over those same spots glazing with a chocolate glaze I’ve used before on my garage door.
 Since I was aiming for a smoky effect and oodles of character, I think this suited the set just perfectly.

 The drawer pulls needed updated too and there’s nothing a bit of RustOleum Flat White couldn’t handle.

-The pulls were glazed with that chocolate color too, and I love how it makes the details pop.
+The pulls have the glazing with that chocolate color too.
+Also, I love how it makes the details pop.

 After all the layers were applied it was time to topcoat.
 Pardon me for a bit while I explain how excited I am.
 I was finally able to put the finishing touches on a furniture wax recipe I have been working on.
 You see, I typically use a paste wax, but can’t stand the idea of the chemicals and prefer to have the satisfaction of creating it myself.